Gaspard-Bruno/gb-ui/README.md

 Keep in mind that this is supposed to be a library with the generic components with shared properties.
 So try to abstract as much as possible and use props to render different UI accross website/backoffice.
 Here are some simple guidelines to follow when implementing components for this library
 - Place the component inside the Components directory and import it to the *index.js* file.
-- Components should be as dynamic as possible, everything that assumes that we have 55+ data, should be converted into props.
+- Components should be as dynamic as possible, everything that assumes that we have external data, should be converted into props.
 - Try to refactor as much as possible in order to use our own **Layout** and **Text** components.
 - Don't worry about nesting CSS properties, that's what styled-components are for.
 - Convert any traces of polyglot into a translate function that shall be passed via props.
-## Playground
+## Showcase

 If you run `yarn start` you will be able to see some components which have already been tweaked and are ready for cross-project use.

 The playground is simply ReactRouter's `<Switch>` rendering the different components.
-In order to add your component(s), simply go to the `router.js` file and add items to the `components` variable, which is the first declared variable in that file, after imports.
+In order to add your component(s), simply go to the `showcase.js` file and add items to the `components` variable, which is the first declared variable in that file, after imports.

 ### Preview Props
 Preview props are set on the `components` variable.